microsoft/GlobalMLBuildingFootprints/README.md

 You can download the layer above as GeoJSON [here](https://minedbuildings.z5.web.core.windows.net/global-buildings/buildings-with-height-coverage.geojson).

 ## License
-This data is licensed by Microsoft under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).
+This data is licensed by Microsoft under the [CDLA Permissive 2.0](https://cdla.dev/permissive-2-0/).

 ## FAQ